nodejs/node/doc/api/child_process.md

 identical to the behavior of pipes in the shell.
 Use the `{ stdio: 'ignore' }` option if the output will not be consumed.

+The command lookup will be performed using `options.env.PATH` environment variable if passed in `options` object, otherwise `process.env.PATH` will be used.
+To account for the fact that Windows environment variables are case-insensitive Node.js will lexicographically sort all `env` keys and choose the first one case-insensitively matching `PATH` to perform command lookup.
+This may lead to issues on Windows when passing objects to `env` option that have multiple variants of `PATH` variable.

 The [`child_process.spawn()`][] method spawns the child process asynchronously, without blocking the Node.js event loop.
 The [`child_process.spawnSync()`][] function provides equivalent functionality in a synchronous manner that blocks